 How Do I Get the PATTERN for FREE?

-The sewing pattern is available FOR FREE to all subscribers to AppleGreen Cottage newsletter – you get the 100% discount code in the FREEBIE Library when you sign up at this link:
+The sewing pattern is available FOR FREE with the 100% OFF exclusive code for all subscribers to AppleGreen Cottage newsletter – you get the 100% discount code when you sign up at this link:

 Save this project for later so you remember where to get the free pattern: